The Sponsorship Era or, "Finally, some teams you've heard of."

-Junior hockey has been played in Ontario for over a century now, and the national championship structure was codified with the first awarding of the Memorial Cup in 1919.
-Much like in the NHL, the indoor arenas used by junior hockey in the formative days of the sport are universally gone now.
-The boom age of arena construction in Ontario and around the continent began in the 1920's, which not only saw the building of Windsor Arena and the Galt Arena Gardens in Ontario, but also all six of the "Original Six" arenas in the NHL, which were built between the 1924 opening of the Montreal Forum and the 1931 opening of Maple Leaf Gardens.
-In 1934, junior hockey was divided into junior "A" and "B", a division that continues to this day.
-Information about the pre-war years of the OHA (forerunner of today's OHL) is difficult to find, but the mists of time begin to lift somewhat in the post-war period.
-HockeyDB lists the 1946-47 as consisting of the St. Michael's College Majors, Oshawa Generals, Galt Red Wings, Stratford Kroehlers, Toronto Marlboros, Barrie Flyers, Windsor Spitfires, St. Catharines Falcons, Hamilton Szabos, and the Toronto Young Rangers.
+The 1945-46 OHA season was contested by the St. Michael's Majors, Oshawa Generals, Galt Red Wings, Toronto Marlboros, Barrie Flyers, St. Catharines Falcons, Hamilton Lloyds, and the Toronto Young Rangers.
 The Toronto teams all played at Maple Leaf Gardens.
 Oshawa played at the Oshawa Arena (AKA the Hambly Arena), which burned down in a famous fire in September 1953.
-Galt played at the Arena Gardens, Stratford played at the Stratford Arena, Barrie played at the Barrie Arena, Windsor at the same Windsor Arena where the modern Spitfires played until 2008, St. Catharines at Garden City Arena, and Hamilton at the ancient Forum.
+Galt played at the Arena Gardens, Barrie played at the Barrie Arena, St. Catharines at Garden City Arena, and Hamilton at the ancient Forum.
 All but the Forum and the burned arena in Oshawa were still standing into the 21st century, though several have been lost since then.

-The next season saw the Guelph Biltmore Mad Hatters join the league, playing one year in Galt before moving into the brand-new Memorial Gardens.
+In 1946-47 teams based in Stratford and Windsor rejoined, with the Stratford Kroehlers playing at the Stratford Arena and the Windsor Spitfires playing at the same Windsor Arena where the modern Spitfires played until 2008.
+The next season saw the Guelph Biltmore Mad Hatters rejoin the league, playing one year in Galt before moving into the brand-new Memorial Gardens.
 1950-51 featured the addition of the Waterloo Hurricanes, who played out of the Waterloo Memorial Arena.
-The following year, the Kitchener Greenshirts joined the league, playing out of the famous Memorial Auditorium, then a brand-new building.
-The Aud replaced an earlier downtown arena that had been located a block from the main intersection of King and Queen Streets, which had burned down in the 1940s.
+The following year, the Kitchener Greenshirts rejoined the league, playing out of the new Memorial Auditorium, built to replace the old one which had burned down three years previously.
 1956-57 saw the addition of the Peterborough T.P.T's (later Petes) with the building of the Memorial Centre.
 (T.P.T. stood for Toronto-Peterborough Transit Company, the team's primary sponsor.)
 Of course, not all these teams survived - many of the new teams were moved from previous locations - and by 1960-61 the OHA was down to a mere seven teams, including the Guelph Royals, Toronto St. Michael's Majors, Hamilton Red Wings, St. Catharines Teepees, Peterborough T.P.T's, Toronto Marlboros, and the new-for-that-year Niagara Falls Flyers, playing out of the Niagara Falls Memorial Arena.